jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 In a nutshell, if someone from 1918 were to see us today, they'd marvel at FaceTime and Youtube, but then say we have the tools of science fiction, just not the way of life.

 Techvolution will give it to you, me, and everyone else on Main Street.
-All we have to do is custom make our own apps and electronics, and then never let go of the levers of power up again.
+All we have to do is custom-make our own content, apps, and electronics, and then never let go of the levers of power up again.

 ![Health-Care Cleaners](https://techvolution.io/content/images/2020/04/healthcare-cleaners.jpg)
 I'm going to guess these aren't bureaucrats or managers.
 Photo by [Tedward Quinn](https://unsplash.com/photos/o_ez64ErEbQ)

 ## Segway

 A crisis should teach us to evolve.
 But, the many in recent memory, from the [loss of American manufacturing](https://en.wikipedia.org/wiki/Manufacturing_in_the_United_States), the [Savings and Loan Crisis](https://en.wikipedia.org/wiki/Savings_and_loan_crisis), the  [Dot Com Crash](https://en.wikipedia.org/wiki/Dot-com_bubble), [rising cost of formal education](https://en.wikipedia.org/wiki/College_tuition_in_the_United_States), and the [Great Recession](https://en.wikipedia.org/wiki/Great_Recession) our society borrowed more money instead.
-We subsidized and bailed out the "too big to fail" manufacturers, insurance companies, colleges, and banks, who caused the problems in the first place.
+We subsidized and bailed out the "too big to fail" manufacturers, insurance companies, colleges, and banks who caused the problem in the first place.

 Many of these big institutions are holdovers from the Industrial Age.
 They're filled with too many bosses, layers of middlemen, and Darth Blockbusters.
 These positions all have a good reason to antagonize our society's technological evolution for their self-interest.
-All the money in the world won't maintain their status in the Internet Age.
+But all the money in the world won't maintain their status in the Internet Age.

-But, instead of admitting we needed to fundamentally rework our society, we used money to sweep our problems under the rug.
+Instead of admitting we needed to fundamentally rework our society, we used money to sweep our problems under the rug.
 We paid for bailouts and the bullshitization of work to prevent evolving a new way of life.

-But now we can't sweep anything, anywhere.
+And now we can't sweep anything, anywhere.
 This pandemic is something different.

 Printing more money can't kill a virus.
 Regular people literally can't go shopping or watch professional sports to distract themselves from the bad news.
 After so many crises were ignored, this one is actually shutting our society down.